kienluu/adaptive-test/Specifications.md

 	- user_handle
 		foreignkey to TweetUser
 		starts with @
-		I'm guessing it can only contain the characters a-z A-Z 0-9 - _ after the @ sign
+		I'm guessing it can only contain the characters a-z 0-9 - _ after the @ sign

 Model TweetUser
 	- handle